Hybrids vs Electric Cars: What's the Difference?

 Sometimes, both power sources work in sync to produce greater power which bigger vehicles could require.

-Essentially, the electric motor serves a generator when you step on the brake.
+Essentially, the electric motor serves as a generator when you step on the brake.

 The energy produced during braking is then stored in a small battery, giving you extra power when you accelerate from rest.